mikhail-poda/mikhail-poda.github.io/index.md

 - [Show, Presentation](/topic/show-presentation.md)

 ## About
-Many Hebrew resources exist, but none take a systematic approach.
-This site provides clear tables to highlight subtle differences in meaning and usage.
+Most Hebrew resources focus on vocabulary and grammar, but few compare similar words in a structured way.
+This site fills that gap with clear, systematic tables that help learners understand subtle differences in meaning and usage.
+It also covers other aspects of Hebrew vocabulary, such as proficiency levels and study methods.

 ---